mysociety/ceuk-marking/README.md

 should be downloaded as an Excel sheet from the Google sheet populated by CEUK.

-Details on file strucures can be found in DATA.md
+Details on file strucures can be found in [DATA.md](https://github.com/mysociety/ceuk-marking/blob/main/DATA.md).

+Form more details on managing an instance see [ADMIN.md](https://github.com/mysociety/ceuk-marking/blob/main/ADMIN.md).

 ### Data structure